DISARMFoundation/DISARMexplorer/README.md

-# DISARM Flask website
+# DISARM Explorer code
 Code for an online viewer of the DISARM frameworks and datasets.

 Written in Python, Flask, D3.

 ## How to make this run

+### Running locally

-Running locally - getting set up
+Getting set up to run the code

 * install postgresql locally https://www.postgresql.org/
 * Use the DISARM repo to generate a database for you https://github.com/DISARMFoundation/DISARM file CODE/generate_DISARM_pages.ipynb will do this for you (run it using jupyter - install that using anaconda https://www.anaconda.com/).
 NB You might need to go to the terminal window and type "create disarmsite" first.
 * Open a terminal window.  git clone this repo. cd into it
 * Create a virtual environment: from the top folder of this repo, type "virtualenv venv" into the terminal window (see https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/ for details).

-Running locally
+Running the code

 * . venv/bin/activate;
 * export FLASK_APP=disarmsite; export FLASK_ENV=development; export DATABASE_URL2="postgresql:///disarmsite"